 Also known as the Festival of Lights, Hanukkah is a celebration of joy.
 All signs of sadness are avoided and there is to be no fasting.
-At funerals, eulogies are omitted.

 Typical celebrations include the giving of gifts on each day of Hanukkah.
 Traditional foods served during the season include latkes (potato pancakes) and sufganiyot (jelly-filled doughnuts), which are fried in oil.

 The word Hanukkah means dedication.
 The holiday commemorates the rededication of the Temple in Jerusalem after the Jews regained the city from the Syrians in 165 B.C.
 While the Syrians had control of the Holy City, Jewish history says they entered the Temple the Jews had built, destroyed the Torah, sacrificed swine on the Holy Alter and erected idols.